wrestlehacks64/hostiletakeover/progress/13-ATTIRE-RandySavage1.md

 I decided it was time to do another "advanced" attire mod, so I picked Randy Savage's split star attire.
 It's not really advanced, just something that takes a lot of alignment and palette planning.

-For the default color, I went with the bright fluorescent yellow and purple.
+For the default color, I went with the bright fluorescent yellow and pink.
 Some color changes and you can re-create his Red/Yellow (Slim Jim-style) or a cool Black/White.

 ![macho1](https://github.com/user-attachments/assets/4c78b34c-b1fe-4fc8-9d88-c006cc74a615)